ctrl-alt-dtl/PMA-Labs/Chap6/6-2/README.md

 ### Static Analysis

 This is exactly similar to the [Lab 6-1](/Chap6/6-1/README.md#static-analysis) sample in terms of file attributes with Imports.
 The [CAPA](CAPA.txt) analysis showed some additional Command and Control behaviors.
+The strings also show some additional success and error messages.

 ### Dynamic Analysis